 One masters scholarship is available for a term of one year full-time, or a maximum of two years' part-time.
 This includes a stipend of $10,000 and payment of course fees up to $10,000 and working expenses of $1,600.

-One postdoctoral scholarship is also available for a term of four years.
+One postdoctoral fellowship is also available for a term of four years.
 This includes a stipend and payment of working expenses valued at up to $410,000.

 To be eligible for the preventing and minimising gambling-related harm masters scholarship for Māori, you'll need to be a New Zealand citizen or hold residency in New Zealand, and be of Māori descent.
 Most successful applicants are enrolled full-time, however, we do consider applications from students enrolled part-time.
 If you haven't yet enrolled for your proposed course of study, but are intending to do so, you can also apply for this scholarship (if you are awarded a scholarship, this will then be conditional on your successful enrolment).
 During the time of the scholarship, your only activity must be the conduct of research and the preparation of a thesis or dissertation.
 If you're undertaking courses involving completion of papers only, you won't be eligible for this scholarship.